Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): STABILIZER: The Details

 \subsection{Select the Best Model}

 The previous section listed numerous evaluation criteria (goal) that could be used to guide the learning.
 Combining numerous evaluation criteria is often implemented as a multi-objective optimization predicate, where one model is better than another if it satisfies a ``domination predicate''.
-We use the Zitler indicator dominance predictor~\cite{zit02} to select our bellwether (since this is known to select better models for multi-goal optimization in SE~\cite{Sayyad:2013, Sayyad:2013:SPL})\footnote{An alternative to the Zitler indicator is ``boolean domination'', which says one thing is better than another if it is no worse on any criteria and better on at least one criterion.
-We prefer Equation~\ref{eq:cdom} to boolean domination since we have a three-goal optimization problem, and it is known that boolean domination often fails for two or more goals~\cite{Wagner:2007, Sayyad:2013}.}.
+We use the Zitler indicator dominance predictor~\cite{zit02} to select our bellwether (since this is known to select better models for multi-goal optimization in SE~\cite{Sayyad:2013, Sayyad:2013:SPL})

-This predicate favors model $y$ over $x$ model if $x$ ``losses'' most: { } where ``$n$'' is the number of objectives (for us, $n=5$) and $w_j\in \{-1,1\}$ depending on whether we seek to maximize goal $x_j$.

-When choosing a model based on multiple goals (defect prediction case study), model performance can be scored, and the best model can be chosen by researchers based on their choice of metrics.
+When choosing a model based on multiple goals (defect prediction case study) using Zitler indicator dominance predictor.
+Here model performance can be scored, and the best model can be chosen by researchers based on their choice of metrics and their importance to them.
 In this experiment, we score model performance according to the goals mentioned in \S\ref{sec:Measures}.
 When assessing models, we chose the best model that: (a)~Maximize Recall, Precision, and Popt20, and (b)~Minimizes false alarm, IFA, and MRE.